 The intent of this Success Criterion is to ensure that Assistive Technologies (AT) can gather information about, activate(or set) and keep up to date on the status of user interface controls in the content.

 When standard controls from accessible technologies are used, this process is straightforward.
-If the user interface elements are used according to specification the conditions of this provision will be met.
+If the user interface elements are used according to specification, the conditions of this provision are met.
 (See examples of Success Criterion 4.1.2 below)

 If custom controls are created, however, or interface elements are programmed (in code or script) to have a different role and/or function than usual, then additional measures need to be taken to ensure that the controls provide important information to assistive technologies and allow themselves to be controlled by assistive technologies.

-A particularly important state of a user interface control is whether or not it has focus.
+An important state of a user interface control is whether it has focus.
 The focus state of a control can be programmatically determined, and notifications about change of focus are sent to user agents and assistive technology.
-Other examples of user interface control state are whether or not a checkbox or radio button has been selected, or whether or not a collapsible tree or list node is expanded or collapsed.
+Other examples of user interface control state are whether a checkbox or radio button has been selected, or whether a collapsible tree or list node is expanded or collapsed.

 Follow the guidelines under How to Meet Success Criteria 4.1.2.